-Frank holds a master of arts in English from the University of South Alabama, a master of fine arts in creative writing from Stonecoast at the University of Southern Maine, and is in the process of completing a doctorate in educational leadership at USA.
+Franklin holds a master of arts in English from the University of South Alabama, a master of fine arts in creative writing from the University of Southern Maine, and is in the process of completing a doctorate in educational leadership at USA.
 In addition to his work at the Writing Center, he has taught English composition, literature, technical writing, professional/career writing, creative writing, and interdisciplinary research courses.
 His research interests include professional development in the writing center setting, specifically team-based approaches, as well as academic integrity and plagiarism prevention.